humdrum-tools/vhv-documentation/humdrum/figured_bass/index.md

 ## Realization hints ##

-Here is an example of adding realization hints in a basso continuo parts:
+Here is an example of adding realization hints in a basso continuo part:

 {% include verovio.html
 	source="beschrankt"